gethinode/docs/content/en/guides/editing/index.md

 ### Connecting your local machine

 We will now connect our local machine to the newly created GitHub repository.
-Navigate to a folder on your local machine, such as `~/Documents`.
+Navigate to a folder in the terminal of your local machine, such as `~/development`[^2].
 Use the `git clone` command to download and extract your GitHub repository within the current folder.
 By default, git creates a new subfolder with the name of your repository, e.g. `hinode-demo`.
 The next command is an example, be sure to replace the <mark>&lt;USER&gt;</mark> name with your own.

-{{< command user="user" host="localhost" prompt="Documents $" >}}
+{{< command prompt="development $" >}}
 git clone https://github.com/<USER>/hinode-demo.git
 (out)Cloning into 'hinode-demo'...
 (out)remote: Enumerating objects: 39, done.